Building the Project

 A simple way is using

-by running the commandbrew install cmake
+brewby running the commandbrew install cmake

-, this must also be installed on the PC.
+As the project also uses netCDF, this must also be installed on the PC.

 You can check if netCDF is installed by running